akihiko47/Path-Tracing/README.md

 cd build/
 cmake ..
 ```
-Compilation files will be in `build/` folder.
+Build files will be in `build/` folder.
-After that you can use `make` to launch solution in `Visual Studio`.
+After that you can use `make` or launch solution in `Visual Studio`.
 Alternatively, you can use cmake `cmake --build .` to build this project.